Identifying Beads in Modern Craft Movements

 Identifying beads recovered from maritime archaeological sites is a complex and fascinating endeavor that combines the disciplines of archaeology, history, chemistry, and maritime studies.
 These beads, often discovered in shipwrecks or submerged settlements, offer a unique glimpse into the past, revealing details about trade, cultural exchanges, and daily life across different periods and regions.
 The …

-The Importance of Color Analysis in Bead Identification
+The Role of Provenance in Bead Identification